KleistLab/GInPipe/README.md

 ### Execution

-To run the pipeline activate the conda environment with
+To run the pipeline activate (if not activated yet) the conda environment with

 ```
 conda activate GInPipe